 All You Gotta Do is Believe!

 I personally don't think it's a G move to admit on the internet that you were crying lool.
 So this is the only post where I'd be doing that.
 Only reason being, there might be someone out there that might relate to this.
 But rest assured, my final year involved a lot of stress- especially when you're the captain of the last minute committee!
 But I'd say this- all the hard work paid off in the end!
 And if I could go back to Uni and go through all that stress again knowing that it would give me the same outcome, I would do it again.
 Remember this, "Pain is temporary, it may last for a minute, a day or in some cases a year, but eventually something greater will take its place! but if you quit however, it will last for a lifetime.
 To be successful, you have to be willing to sacrifice what you are for what you will become."
-Don't sacrifice something as permanent as your degree for something else that's temporary.

 There’s this saying that, “the battle starts in the mind” but what does this mean exactly?
 I learnt the significance of this saying in my final year.
 To excel at University, you need to believe that you can do it.
 To make something a fact, there has to be evidence.
 For the words ‘I can do it’ to become a fact that can’t be shaken by anyone else’s opinions or thoughts, there has to be evidence- concrete evidence.
 And what is that evidence?
 The fact that there is a God that can do greater than anything you could ever imagine.
 However, I’d be lying if I said the journey to this point was easy.
 It definitely wasn’t.
 There were so many times during my degree where this fact was tested or shaken by the circumstances around me, and I started to lose sight of the evidence- that God is greater.
 As a university graduate, I know too well that one thing that can shake your confidence in your abilities is ‘time’.
 So you might think, “…yes God can do it, but I have only two days left so how is that gonna happen?"
 Believe me I’ve been there, and in fact I’m going to share this particular experience to show you that, while the words “All you gotta do is believe” sound easier to say than do; I assure you that the moment you get to the point where you finally believe that you can do it!
 You will be UNSTOPPABLE.